mdwight/VPN-Admin/README.md

 The above script is used to manage the OpenVPN service running locally on the Pi.
 It is responsible for copying over configuration files and a starting and stopping the OpenVPN system.
 This command will NOT make any modification within the VPN-Admin system.

-    ./view {sub-commands}
+    ./show {sub-commands}

 The above command is used to view the various log files and configuration files so you don't have to hunt around to find them.

 License
 -------

-This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.